CANTUS-Project/api/source/searching.rst

 How to Search
 =============

-Every resource type that may be searched will provide a "search" URL in the "resources" response to the server's root URL.
+Resources are searchable with a specially-formatted :http:method:`SEARCH` request to their "browse" URL.
 For example, you may submit a request to the root URL:

 .. sourcecode:: http